bkthomps/Containers/documentation.md

 Functions can fail for various reasons, such as the provided index argument being out of bounds, or the system running out of memory.
-The in-depth documentation linked above provides the exhaustive list of return codes for each function, which are present in the `errno.h` header file.
+The in-depth documentation linked above provides the exhaustive list of return codes for each function, which are present in the header file.
 For example, an invalid argument would return `-BK_EINVAL`, and on success `BK_OK` would be returned.

 # Comparators and Hash Functions
 The associative containers and the priority queue require the user to initialize